|

 MCR-ALS imaging

-A detailed description of these multivariate hyperspectral imaging methods can be found in the respective chapters of CytoSpec's online documentation.
+A detailed description of these multivariate hyperspectral imaging methods can be found in the respective chapters of the CytoSpec online documentation.

 |

-When starting the CytoSpec program the Main Window and a report window
+When the CytoSpec program is started the Main Window and a report window

-(see screenshot below) will appear.
-While the graphics user interface (gui) of CytoSpec allows to interact with the program, the report window
+(see screenshot below) appear.
+While the graphical user interface (GUI) of CytoSpec allows interacting with the program, the report window

-shows input parameters and displays non-standard errors.
+displays input parameters and reports non-standard errors.
 These messages are stored in a log-file ('history.log'), which can be found

 CytoSpec standalone versions (64-bit, 32-bit, v.2.00.05 and later), Windows operating systems (7/8/10): DiaryDir of CytoSpec,